gradle/gradle/design-docs/dependency-management.md

 native binary dependencies will be converted to self-resolving dependencies which are then fed into the dependency management engine.

 This story is simply a refactoring.
 No new user-visible behaviour will be added.

-## Story: Model self resolving dependencies as component instances

-Expose self-resolving dependencies as component instances in the resolution result.
-This will make these dependencies visible via the dependency reports.

-- Merge the special case resolution algorithm for self-resolving dependencies into the general purpose resolution algorithm.
-- Introduce a new type of component identifier to represent a file-only component.
-- Update reporting to understand this kind of component identifier.
-- Change the IDE dependency extraction so that it uses the resolution result to extract local file dependencies, rather than using the input `Dependency` set.

-### Test coverage

-- Ensure that the int test coverage for the dependency report, dependency insight report and HTML dependency report all verify that the report can be used with a mix of project, external and file dependencies.
-- Verify that when a local component is replaced by an external component (via conflict resolution or dependency substitution) then none of the files from the local component are included in the result.
-For example, when a local component includes some file dependency declarations.

 ## Story: Native component dependencies are visible in the dependency reports